The story of Jupmode begins with the Ohio State Sweater Vest T-Shirt. It was the one simple idea that started this company.

 At the time that I set out to make this complicated shirt, textile manufacturing was much different in the United States than it is today.
 Most factories had moved outside of our borders or they were down south where I didn't have familiarity or easy access to them.
 The internet also wasn't the help that it would be now.

-The domestic textile factories that I did manage to get in touch with indicated the cost to produce a shirt like this would be as much as $15.
+The domestic clothing factories that I did manage to get in touch with indicated the cost to produce a shirt like this would be as much as $15.
 Unfortunately, that made the product too expensive for the market.

 Through a family friend, I made contact with an individual in China who had a relationship with a factory.
 While the language barrier was incredibly difficult to cross, I managed to get them the information necessary to produce a physical sample.